rocristoi/NexTB/README.md

 NexTB is an IOS and Android compatible React Native application designed to provide real-time updates on arrival times of trams, buses and trolleybuses in Bucharest.
 It is not just a tracking app, it provides comprehensive information including Vehicle ID, License Plate, Passenger Count, AC functionality status & an icon of the vehicle (based on vehicle type).
 This App aims to help residents catch their rides in comfort without suffering from poor air conditioning or overcrowded vehicles.

-## Changelog - V.1.1.1 (Beta)
+## Changelog - V.2.0.0 (Beta)

-This update brings a better-looking and more functional version of NexTB, with official support for Android devices.
-The focus is on enhanced UX and UI, alongside performance improvements.
+This update brings a better-looking and more functional version of NexTB.
+The focus is on speed, information reliability, enhanced UI and UX, alongside performance improvements.

 ### New Features & Improvements
 - Center location button 📍